w-mcilhagga/single-file-python-module/README.md

 ## 2. Distributing it without PyPI.

-You just need to host your module on github and tell people to install it from the URL.
+To distribute your module, you just need to host it on github (like `mymodule` one is) and tell people to install it from a URL.
 If you want to install `mymodule` from **this** repository, the command is:
 ```
 py -m pip install git+https://github.com/w-mcilhagga/single-file-python-module.git
 ```